grantwforsythe/goodwin-keen-model/README.md

 5. [Acknowledgements](#acknowledgements)

 ## Abstract
 In every economy there exist many factors impacting long-term equilibria, some of which have been accounted for by various models.
 Here, we examine the differences between the Goodwin and Goodwin-Keen economic models which seek to explain economic dynamics.
 To do so, we present long-term equilibria and conduct a brief sensitivity study.
 The results illustrate that the Goodwin model presents only one realistic equilibrium, that the Goodwin-Keen model’s non-trivial solution is an extreme economic scenario, and that the long-term economic equilibria are impacted by the initial state variable conditions.
-These findings motivate the pursuit of a deeper understanding of economic ynamics, as it paves the way for better predictions of economic events
+These findings motivate the pursuit of a deeper understanding of economic dynamics, as it paves the way for better predictions of economic events.

 ## Technologies
 Project was created with: